 Elham Azizi

-Assistant Professor of Biomedical Engineering; Herbert and Florence Irving Assistant Professor of Cancer Data Research
+Associate Professor of Biomedical Engineering and Herbert and Florence Irving Associate Professor of Cancer Data Research

-Azizi holds a BSc in Electrical Engineering from Sharif University of Technology (2008), and an MSc in Electrical Engineering (2010) and a PhD in Bioinformatics (2014) from Boston University.
-She was a postdoctoral fellow at Columbia University and Memorial Sloan Kettering Cancer Center (2014-2019).
-She joined the faculty of Columbia Biomedical Engineering and Irving Institute of Cancer Dynamics in 2020.
+Azizi holds a BSc in Electrical Engineering from Sharif University of Technology (2008), and an MSc in Electrical Engineering (2010) and PhD in Bioinformatics (2014) from Boston University.
+She was a postdoctoral fellow at Columbia University and Memorial Sloan Kettering Cancer Center (2014–2019) before joining the faculty of Columbia Biomedical Engineering and the Irving Institute for Cancer Dynamics in 2020.
 She is also affiliated with the Department of Computer Science, Data Science Institute, and the Herbert Irving Comprehensive Cancer Center.
+She is also affiliated with the Department of Computer Science, Data Science Institute, and the Herbert Irving Comprehensive Cancer Center.
+She is a recipient of the Vilcek Prize for Creative Promise in Biomedical Science, Takeda/NYAS Early-Career Innovator in Science Award, Allen Distinguished Investigator Award, Chan Zuckerberg Initiative SDL Award, NSF CAREER Award, Tri-Institutional Breakout Prize for Junior Investigators, NIH NCI Pathway to Independence Award, American Cancer Society Postdoctoral Fellowship, and IBM Best Paper Award at the New England Statistics Symposium.

 Research Areas